 Agile Model

 The Agile model is known for its flexibility and iterative approach.
-It divides the project into small incremental builds, with each build containing added functionality.
-Agile promotes continuous interaction between development and testing teams throughout the SDLC process.
+This phased model of software life cycle divides the project into small incremental builds, with each build containing added functionality.
+Agile promotes continuous interaction between development and testing teams throughout the system development life cycle process.
 Iterations, often called sprints, typically last one to three weeks.
 Agile is well-suited for projects with evolving requirements and a need for frequent customer feedback.

 Spiral Model

 The Spiral model is a risk-driven approach that combines elements from various SDLC models, such as Waterfall and prototyping.
-It emphasizes managing risks effectively throughout the project’s life cycle.
+It emphasizes managing risks effectively throughout the project’s system life cycle phases.
 The Spiral model includes phases like planning, risk analysis, engineering, and evaluation, with each iteration addressing identified risks and enhancing the software incrementally.
 This model is suitable for complex projects where risk management is critical.

 The Big Bang model is characterized by minimal planning and resource allocation.
 It’s typically used for small projects or academic endeavors.
 In this model, development and coding start without extensive prior planning.
 It’s suitable when project requirements are not well-defined, and the development team is small.
 However, it may not be the best choice for larger or more complex projects.

-The SDLC offers several key benefits for project management and successful software development:
+The SDLC process offers several key benefits for project management and successful software development:

 -